What is Load Balancing?

 Global Server Load Balancing (GSLB) is a technology which directs network traffic to a group of data centers in various geographical locations.
 Each data center provides similar application services, and client traffic is directed to the optimal site with the best performance for each client.
 GSLB monitors the health and responsiveness of each site, and like Server Load Balancing, directs traffic to the site with the best response times.

 Application Delivery Controllers

 Application Delivery Controllers are network servers providing application reliability, acceleration and application server services.
-Application Delivery Controllers (ADCs) include Server Load Balancing with additional technologies including Server SSL Offloading, Security Firewall Services, Application Firewall Systems, DDoS Prevention, Service Chaining and others.
+Application Delivery Controllers (ADCs) include server load balancing with additional technologies including SSL Offloading, Security Firewall Services, Application Firewall Systems, DDoS protection, Service Chaining and others.

 - Application Delivery Controllers (ADC)

 The Thunder Series advanced server load balancing and flexible health monitoring capabilities provide application availability and reliability.